UMM-CSci-3601-S20/lab-0-intro-to-git-everyone/user_info/Austin_and_Kyle.md

 # Team stormcloaks

-We are Team stormcloaks, and we taken arrows to the knee.
+We are Team stormcloaks, and we have taken arrows to the knee.

 Our team name is inspired by the video game Skyrim.